Filtering a Map Layer

 Overview

-It's possible to filter Map Layers in a number of ways
+It's possible to filter Map Layers in two ways;

 Filter by Values

-To filter a Map Layer based the values stored within Map Objects:
+To filter a Map Layer based the values stored within Map Features:

 1. In the Layer Control, find the layer you want to filter and switch it on